danielbodnar/awesome-stars/README.md

 ## infosec

+- [nyancrimew/goop](https://github.com/nyancrimew/goop) - Yet another tool to dump a git repository from a website, focused on as-complete-as-possible dumps and handling weird edge-cases.
 - [jakejarvis/awesome-shodan-queries](https://github.com/jakejarvis/awesome-shodan-queries) - 🔍 A collection of interesting, funny, and depressing search queries to plug into shodan.io 👩‍💻
 - [robotshell/magicRecon](https://github.com/robotshell/magicRecon) - MagicRecon is a powerful shell script to maximize the recon and data collection process of an objective and finding common vulnerabilities, all this saving the results obtained in an organized way in
 - [jaeles-project/jaeles](https://github.com/jaeles-project/jaeles) - The Swiss Army knife for automated Web Application Testing